-World Alzheimer's Day, September 21st of each year, is a day on which Alzheimer's organizations around the world concentrate their efforts on raising awareness about Alzheimer's and dementia.
-Alzheimer's disease is the most common form of dementia, a group of disorders that impairs mental functioning.
+World Alzheimer's Day, September 21st of each year, is a day on which Alzheimer's organisations around the world concentrate their efforts on raising awareness about Alzheimer's and dementia.

-"Dementia impacts all Australians and we all have a part to play in making our communities a place where people living with dementia are supported to live a high quality of life with meaning, purpose and value" says Alzheimer's Australia.
+"Dementia impacts all Australians and we all have a part to play in making our communities a place where people living with dementia are supported to live a high quality of life with meaning, purpose and value," Alzheimer's Australia said.

-Alzheimer's Australia share some tips to help with your post:
+Alzheimer's Australia shares some tips to help with your post:

 - Use the campaign hashtag #Dementia2016

 - Take the photo quite close up so the writing on the poster can be easily read by your followers.

 - Feel free to dedicate your social media post to a loved one living with dementia, someone who has died with dementia or someone caring for someone living with dementia.